dinesh-58/Ivy2Cashew/README.md

 3. Select the converted csv file (Note: The ivy export csv file won't work here.
 You **will** need to use the converted csv)
 4. Select columns accordingly
    - For the account column, leave default account as Unspecified.
 Note that you may end up with 2 "Cash" accounts.
 Delete the one with no transactions or merge both of them.
-   - For the date column, set format to `yyyy-MM-dd HH:mm:ss.SSSSSS`
+   - For the date column, you can leave the format as it is (`yyyy-MM-dd HH:mm:ss`)